salkuadrat/lucifer/README.md

 $ lucy create desire
 ```

-The first command will activate lucifer command-line interface (CLI), named [lucy](https://pub.dev/packages/lucy), to be accessible in your terminal.
-And then `lucy create desire` creates a new project named `desire` in the `desire` directory.
+The first command will activate lucifer command-line interface (CLI), named [lucy](https://pub.dev/packages/lucy), to be accessible from your terminal.
+Then `lucy create desire` creates a new project named `desire` in the `desire` directory.

 Feel free to use any project name you want.